 Visit a cemetery.
+I know, it sounds morbid.
+But they are extremely unique and hauntingly beautiful.
 The cemeteries in the Big Easy are filled with above-ground tombs because the water table in the city is so high.
 This makes the cemeteries here very different from most of the other ones you’d see in the country.
 With row after row of above-ground tombs, they look like crowded little cities and are often referred to as “Cities of the Dead.”

 Some of the more popular cemeteries (like St. Louis Cemetery No. 1) require guided tours but most do not.
 Just make sure you check the closing times.
 As it turns out, most close between 2 and 4pm for the day.
 John and I waited until our last afternoon in New Orleans before trying to check out a cemetery.
 We were going to go right before dinner so the lighting would be nicer for pictures aaannnnnd they were all closed, so we missed out.

-Guide to New Orleans: Fill Your Ears with Jazz
+New Orleans Travel Guide: Fill Your Ears with Jazz